 Islamic State Decimated, Stoking New Conflicts

 The U.S.-led coalition, along with the Kurdish-led SDF, has rolled back the Islamic State to a handful of small pockets.
 The Pentagon says the group’s territory has been reduced to about 2 percent of what it once held in an area between Iraq and Syria.
-By some estimates, the Islamic State in Syria has shrunk to a few thousand militants on the run, but with that came high civilian casualties, the destruction of population centers, and mass displacement.
+By some estimates, the Islamic State in Syria has shrunk to a few thousand militants, but with that came high civilian casualties, the destruction of population centers, and mass displacement.
 More than sixty thousand refugees live in the SDF-managed al-Hol camp in northeastern Syria.

 As the threat from the Islamic State diminished, simmering rivalries took on new intensity.
 In early 2018, Turkish forces occupied Afrin, a predominantly Kurdish enclave in northwestern Syria.
 Amid the Turkish escalation, SDF fighters were diverted from the fight against the Islamic State, redeploying to Afrin.

 Chaos in Northern Syria

 The civil war entered a new stage in October 2019 after U.S. President Donald J. Trump removed the roughly one thousand U.S. troops supporting Kurdish fighters on the Syria-Turkey border.
 The surprise move cleared the way for Turkey’s Erdogan to launch a military operation there.
 Aiming to push Kurdish forces back to establish a twenty-mile-deep buffer zone for returned refugees, Turkish troops and their Syrian rebel allies seized towns and villages, causing hundreds of thousands of people to flee.
 The SDF turned to the Syrian government for help, allowing regime soldiers to reenter areas that had been held by the Kurds for years.
 Russian troops also entered the region to support the Syrian government.

-The Turkish incursion has drawn international condemnation.
-The United States sanctioned top Turkish officials and threatened to raise tariffs on steel, but a brief cease-fire led President Donald J. Trump to lift the sanctions after one week, and the tariffs ultimately remained unchanged.
+The Turkish incursion drew international condemnation.
+The United States sanctioned top Turkish officials and threatened to raise tariffs on steel, but a brief cease-fire led Trump to lift the sanctions after one week, and the tariffs ultimately remained unchanged.
 Erdogan says his troops will not back down until they establish a twenty-mile-deep buffer zone in Syria for returned refugees.